femtosense/external_imdb_lstm_sample/README.md

-# TFLite stateless LSTM sample
+# TFLite stateless unrolled LSTM sample

 Example of training a Keras LSTM model on the IMDB dataset, with variable sequence length and batch size, then converting to a much simpler reperesentation of the model for inference accelerators.